imanand005/Development-on-Raspberry-pi/README.md

-Some work on raspberry Pi
+Some works on raspberry Pi
 For anything, Email me @ kr.anand005@gmail.com or text/call me @ +919557997587